 The iShares MSCI Emerging Markets Index (MXEF) exchange-traded fund, the ETF tracking developing-nation shares, dropped 0.9 percent to a three-week low.
-The Chicago Board Options Exchange Emerging Markets ETF (EEM) Volatility Index, a measure of options prices on the fund and expectations of price swings, climbed 4.6 percent.
+The Chicago Board Options Exchange Emerging Markets ETF (EEM:US) Volatility Index, a measure of options prices on the fund and expectations of price swings, climbed 4.6 percent.

 Jobless claims rose by 4,000 for a second week to reach 372,000 in the period ended Aug.
 18, Labor Department figures showed today in Washington.
 Consumer confidence dropped last week to the lowest level since January, according to the Bloomberg Consumer Comfort Index.